If you’re reading this, you're probably thinking about becoming a teacher.

 If you do want to get into education as a long-term career, though, enrolling in an alternative certification program is generally a pretty safe bet.
 More on that below.

-What kind of degree do you need to be a teacher?
+What degree do you need to be a teacher?

 As mentioned above, having a non-education degree will not prevent you from becoming a teacher.